pnuehrenberg/vassi/README.md

 pip install git+https://github.com/pnuehrenberg/vassi.git
 ```

-Refer to the documentation for more information.
+Refer to the online documentation for more information.

 ## Getting started